After years of fealty, Pence prepares for a final performance likely to anger Trump

 To Trump, it seemed as if “the vice president was working against something he was supportive of,” said the Trump adviser.

-Two administration officials said the president was frustrated because he thought that Pence should be doing more to publicly push his view that the election was stolen, and that Pence had given up too easily.
+Two administration officials said the president was frustrated because he thought that Pence should be doing more to publicly push his view that the election was stolen and that Pence had given up too easily.
 A person familiar with Trump’s ire said the president largely blames Marc Short, Pence’s chief of staff, for the vice president’s rhetorical caution.

 Short has told others that Pence’s language about the election has been deliberately careful and that the vice president did not want to echo some of Trump’s most incendiary claims.